The Ribbon International: Planning

-Following a trip to the Hiroshima Peace Memorial Museum in Hiroshima, Japan, in 1975, Merritt conceived the idea of wrapping the Pentagon with a mile of ribbon to recall (in Merritt's words) "that we love the earth and its people," which is analogous with tying a string around one's finger to remember something.
-The event took place on August 4, 1985, the 40th anniversary of the atomic bombings of Hiroshima and Nagasaki.
+In 1975, following a trip to the Hiroshima Peace Memorial Museum in Hiroshima, Japan, Merritt conceived the idea of wrapping the Pentagon with a mile of ribbon.
+In her words, the wrapping would help to recall "that we love the earth and its people," analogous with tying a string around one's finger to remember something.
+The wrapping event took place on August 4, 1985, the 40th anniversary of the atomic bombings of Hiroshima and Nagasaki.

 The Ribbon was made in the three years leading up to the Pentagon event from hundreds of panels created by local groups co-ordinated nationally by Mary Frances Jaster of Denver with state co-ordinators.
 Each 36 by 18 in panel used embroidery, quilting, painting and other techniques.
 The makers were invited to convey their thoughts and emotions in the panels, with their story on the back.

 Friends, relatives, places of worship, and other organizations helped spread Merritt's idea throughout the United States and around the world.
 Local newsletters and arts and crafts magazines such as Fibre Art, Handwoven, and Quilter's Newsletter Magazine helped publicize the project.
-Stories leading up to the Pentagon event appeared in over 2,500 publications, including local newspapers and national publications such as McCall's (Gittelson 1985), Mother Jones (Robinson 1985), People (Grogan and Chandler 1985), and Vogue magazine (L. Davis 1985).
-Coverage appeared in Time magazine (Pierce 1985) and on the front page of the Washington Post (Saperstein 1985, Kastor 1985, McGrory 1985) after the event.
+Stories leading up to the Pentagon event appeared in over 2,500 publications, including local newspapers and national publications such as McCall's, Mother Jones, People, and Vogue magazine.
+After the event, coverage appeared in Time magazine and on the front page of the Washington Post.
 The Ribbon was covered by major radio and television networks.
 Merritt appeared on Good Morning America in June and August (before the event) and again in November 1985.